Links on Android Authority may earn us a commission. Learn more.

 To help you decide, we put together this comprehensive guide to Xbox Cloud Gaming.
 To get started with your trial, just click the button below!

 Xbox Cloud Gaming is Microsoft’s official cloud gaming service.
 It was previously known as Project xCloud during its brief beta period.
 It works by connecting your phone to a server in the cloud that runs native Xbox games.

-At first, the service was limited to Android mobile device.
-However, it has since expanded its reach to include Windows 10 PCs, along with support for Apple’s iPhone and iPad devices, via a web browser.
-This puts closer to device parity with other popular cloud gaming platforms like Google Stadia.
-However, Xbox Cloud Gaming’s ties to Game Pass Ultimate make it a more attractive option for most — more on this shortly.
+At first, the service was limited to Android mobile devices.
+However, it has since expanded its reach to include Windows 10 PCs and Xbox consoles, along with support for Apple’s iPhone and iPad devices, via a web browser.
+This puts it closer to device parity with other popular cloud gaming platforms like Google Stadia.
+However, the service’s ties to Game Pass Ultimate make it a more attractive option for most — more on this shortly.

 Our first official glimpse of the platform was in June 2018 as part of Microsoft’s press event at the E3 trade show.
 That said, we know that the company had been working on streaming technology for years prior.
 In September 2013, The Verge reported Microsoft showed off a demo at an internal meeting featuring the Xbox 360-exclusive game Halo 4.
 It was seen streaming from the cloud to both a Windows Phone-based Nokia Lumia smartphone and a Windows PC.

 In October 2018, Microsoft revealed more information on its cloud gaming service, along with the Project xCloud codename.
 The announcement was accompanied by a video showing what Microsoft said was footage of live game streaming from this service.

 Starting in September of 2019, Project xCloud has been bundled with Game Pass Ultimate and renamed Xbox Cloud Gaming.
 As of writing, this is still the only way to access Xbox Cloud Gaming.
 There is no standalone subscription for just the cloud service.